Miss Universe 1963: Debuts, returns, and withdrawals

 This edition saw the debuts of The Bahamas, Curaçao, Okinawa, and Trinidad and Tobago, and the returns of Nicaragua, which last competed in 1955; the British Guiana in 1958; Suriname in 1960; and Denmark and Suriname last competed in 1961.

 Francine Marcos of Dahomey withdrew after arriving late to the competition.
 Susan Pratt of England on the other hand, withdrew after being involved in a car accident which left her with a broken leg.

 Nik Azizah Yahya of Malaya withdrew after not reaching the minimum age requirement.
 Yen-Ping Cheung of Hong Kong, Mona Slim of Lebanon, Maria Penedo of Portugal, and Noela Bernardino of Tahiti withdrew for undisclosed reasons.
 Haiti, the Republic of China, Singapore, and the United States Virgin Islands withdrew after their respective organizations failed to hold a national competition or appoint a delegate.

 Beatriz Martínez of Mexico was supposed to compete but withdrew after not reaching the minimum age requirement.
-Enid Marugg of Aruba, Hazel Eastmond of Barbados, Yun-Hiu Ying of Macau, Ana Cecilia Maruri of Panama, and Ruby Thelma Bacot of the Panama Canal Zone were all set compete, but withdrew for undisclosed reasons.
+Enid Marugg of Aruba, Hazel Eastmond of Barbados, Yun-Hiu Ying of Macau, Ana Cecilia Maruri of Panama, and Ruby Thelma Bacot of the Panama Canal Zone were all set to compete, but withdrew for undisclosed reasons.